RRShieldsCutler/biol358-DryLab/README.md

 To begin, open the Application called `terminal`.
 It will launch a command-line window, which will be our virtual "laboratory" for the day.

-When you are working on the command line, you are always working "inside" a folder (called "directories" by most computer scientists) or location on the hard drive.
-By default, you start out in your "Home" directory.
+When you are working on the command line, you are always working "inside" a folder (called "directories" by most computer scientists, and here going forward) on the hard drive.
+By default, you start out in your "Home" user's directory.
 Open a new Finder window, and navigate to your Home folder.
 Note what folders/files are in there.
 Now, go to the terminal and type the following command, then press Return:
 ```sh
 ls -l
 ```
 When typing commands on the terminal, if you make a mistake it will usually cause an error; but, *there is no undo on the command line*, so you also want to be careful when typing.
 That said, I want you to type the commands, not copy and paste, because you will learn better by doing.

 In the above example, the *command* was `ls` which tells the computer to list the contents of your current location.
-We also added an *argument*, `-l`, which modifies or provides additional instruction to the command.
-Note that arguments are separated from the command by a *single* space (first hint why spaces in file names and folders can cause problems on the command line!).
-In this case, the argument `-l` tells the list command to output the "long format" with additional details about the contents.
-Try running it without the argument.
+We also added a *flag* or *option*, `-l`, which modifies or provides additional instruction to the command.
+Note that flags are separated from the command by a *single* space (first hint why spaces in file names and folders can cause problems on the command line!).
+In this case, the flag `-l` tells the list command to output the "long format" with additional details about the contents.
+Try running it without the flag.
 ```sh
 ls
 ```

 Nice.
-Sometimes the bit with the hyphen and letter, e.g. `-l`, is called a "flag".
+Sometimes the words argument, flag, and option are used interchangably.
-> Diving Deeper: To access the "user manual" for any built-in command, type `man [command]` e.g. `man ls`.
+> To access the "user manual" for any built-in command, type `man [command]` e.g. `man ls`.

 Most commands act on a directory or file.
 The directory/file can be specified by including it after the argument, again separated by a single space:
 ```sh